-- is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - has a mental health need; - is a young carer; - is bereaved; - is showing signs of being drawn into anti-social or criminal behavior, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is at risk of modern slavery, trafficking or exploitation; - is at risk of being radicalized or exploited; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse17; - is misusing drugs or alcohol themselves: - has returned home to their family from care; - is at risk of 'honour'-based abuse such as Female Genital Mutilation; - is a privately fostered child; or - is persistently absent from the pre-school.
+- is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - is a young carer; - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is at risk of modern slavery, trafficking or exploitation; - is at risk of being radicalized or exploited; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - is misusing drugs or alcohol themselves; - has returned home to their family from care; or - is a privately fostered child.

 All staff should be aware of indicators of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection.
-It is acknowledged that in most cases, multiple issues will overlap with one another, therefore staff will always be vigilant and always raise any concerns with the DSL (or DDSL).